Contact Us

 What this page covers

-On this page you can explore how to align user acquisition and traffic with clear KPIs such as installs, engagement, retention, or revenue, and how to adjust quickly while your game is live in market.
+On this hub you can explore how to link user acquisition and traffic strategy to clear KPIs such as installs, engagement, retention, and revenue, and adjust while campaigns are still live.

 What to choose

-- You need to understand why a recent launch or UA campaign is missing key KPIs like installs, engagement, or revenue, and stabilize performance while the game is still live.
+• You need to understand why a recent launch or UA campaign is missing key KPIs like installs, engagement, or revenue, and stabilize performance without burning more budget.

-- You want to plan seasonal or event-based spikes, align creators, UA, and creatives around key dates, and set realistic budgets, KPI targets, and channel mixes.
+• You want to plan seasonal or event-based spikes, align creators, UA, and creatives around key beats, and set realistic budgets, KPI targets, and channel mixes.

 Where to go next

-Below you will find focused pages that cover different aspects of KPI-driven optimization for game campaigns, from existing UA setups to platform-specific strategies.
+Below you will find dedicated pages that cover different aspects of KPI-driven optimization for game campaigns, from tuning existing UA setups to platform-specific strategies.

-Use these pages to dive deeper into rescuing underperforming launches, improving retention through UA, and tailoring KPI frameworks for mobile, PC, and console games across key moments, seasons, and growth stages.
+Use these pages to dive deeper into rescuing underperforming launches, improving retention through UA, and tailoring KPI frameworks for mobile, PC, and console games across key moments, seasons, and growth phases.

 What matters

-- If your game is not visible when users search or browse, they are more likely to choose a competitor, so campaign optimization directly affects discoverability and growth potential.
+• If your game is not visible when users search, browse, or ask AI tools for recommendations, they are more likely to choose a competitor, so optimization has a direct impact on discoverability.

-- Clear KPIs and understandable success criteria help structure optimization work, from rapid fixes and creative tests to longer-term improvements in traffic quality and in-game engagement.
+• Clear KPIs and understandable success criteria help structure work, from rapid fixes and creative tests to longer-term improvements in traffic quality and in-game engagement.